 At Rocky Mountain Prep, safety is our top priority for our students, their families, and our staff.
 It is our responsibility to create the conditions that will ensure our students have the opportunity to engage in excellent academics and joyful learning, while also balancing the safety of each individual during this global crisis.

-We will continue to ensure families have a fully remote option through our Virtual Academy for the second semester.
+For families who have chosen to remain in remote learning, we will continue to ensure families have a fully remote option through our Virtual Academy for the second semester and in the 21-22 school year.

 We remain committed to supporting you and your students under the complex and challenging circumstances that continue to be presented by the pandemic.
 Please don’t hesitate to call your school if you would like to speak to someone directly.
 You can find school phone numbers here.